 An important question in fundamental physics is the origin of Dark matter, the existence of which is predicted from the rotational curves of galaxies, and data from gravitational lensing of galaxy objects, such as the Bullet cluster.
 It also allows us to describe the formation of structures in the early Universe, and the observed inhomogeneities in cosmic microwave background radiation \cite{chadha2022axion}.

-Pseudoscalar particles called axions are promising potential candidates for Dark matter constructs.
+Pseudoscalar particles called axions are promising potential candidates for Dark matter constituents \cite{cosmo:1983, abbott1983cosmological,dine1983not}.
 Such particles with certain masses and coupling constant values may solve the strong $\mathcal{C} \mathcal{P}$-violation except the axion-associated $\theta$-term.
-In the SM, all known parity violations occur in the weak interaction, related to the mixing of the quark matrices - Cabibbo-Kobayashi-Maskawa \cite{Cabibbo1963,KobayashiMaskawa1973}, and the neutrino matrices - Pontecorvo-Maki-Nakagawa-Sakata \cite{Pontecorvo1957,MNS1962}.
-Some physical effects, such as the electron electric dipole moment (eEDM), and scalar-pseudoscalar electron-nucleon interaction (Ne-SPS), are strongly suppressed in the Standard Model \cite{Fukuyama2012,PospelovRitz2014,YamaguchiYamanaka2020,YamaguchiYamanaka2021}.
+In the SM, all known parity violations occur in the weak interaction, related to the mixing of the quark matrices -- Cabibbo-Kobayashi-Maskawa \cite{Cabibbo1963,KobayashiMaskawa1973}, and the neutrino matrices -- Pontecorvo-Maki-Nakagawa-Sakata \cite{Pontecorvo1957,MNS1962}.
+Some physical effects, such as the electron electric dipole moment (eEDM), and scalar-pseudoscalar electron-nucleon interaction (NE-SPS), are strongly suppressed in the Standard Model \cite{Fukuyama2012,PospelovRitz2014,YamaguchiYamanaka2020,YamaguchiYamanaka2021}.
 However, some $\mathcal{CP}$-violating scenarios, such as SUSY, predict much larger values for these effects.
-The existence of new sources of $\mathcal{CP}$ violation may also be necessary to explain the problem of baryon asymmetry of the Universe, and may lead to a value of $\theta$-term closer to the neutron electric dipole moment limit \cite{sakharov1998violation}.
+The existence of new sources of $\mathcal{CP}$-violation may also be necessary to explain the problem of baryon asymmetry of the Universe, and may lead to a value of $\theta$-term closer to the neutron electric dipole moment limit \cite{sakharov1998violation}.

-We also can consider axion-like particles (ALPs) that are light pseudo-scalar particles that may have similar qualitative behavior to the QCD axion but do not necessarily address the strong CP problem.
-Such particles may appear in diverse scenarios resulting in a variety of their properties.
+We also can consider axion-like particles (ALPs) that are light pseudoscalar particles that may have a qualitatively similar behavior to the QCD axion but do not necessarily address the strong CP problem.
+Such particles may appear in diverse scenarios, resulting in a variety of their properties.